2014 Sounds Like Home: A Night of Music From the Cumberlands

 Friday, September 26, 2014

-Gate opens at 5:00 p.m.
-Music starts at 6:00 p.m.
+Gate opens at 5 p.m.
+Music starts at 6 p.m.

-Cove Lake State Park, 1 mile off I-75 Exit 134 in Caryville, Tennessee
+Cove Lake State Park, 1 mile off I-75 Exit 134 in Caryville, Tennessee.

 Dale Ann Bradley and Steve Gulley

 Five time winner of the International Bluegrass Music Association Female Vocalist of the Year, Dale Ann Bradley and has been hailed by Alison Krauss and Ricky Skaggs as one of the greatest vocalists in country and bluegrass music.
-A former Coon Creek Girl and mainstay at Kentucky's Renfro Valley Barn Dance, Bradley commands a list of awards as long as Highway 40, yet a few minutes with her tells you she is something even more than extraordinarily gifted – she's extraordinarily human.
+A former Coon Creek Girl and mainstay at Kentucky's Renfro Valley Barn Dance, Bradley commands a list of awards as long as Highway 40.
+But spend a few minutes with her and you’ll know she is something even more than extraordinarily gifted – she's extraordinarily human.
 A Primitive Baptist preacher's daughter out of the hills of Kentucky where no musical instruments were allowed, Bradley grew up in a self-described "backwoods holler" down a rural road where electricity and running water weren't available until she was in high school – something she has more in common with the first generation of bluegrass than her contemporaries in today's scene.
 Bradley's mountain soprano has been called "shimmering" (The Washington Post), "angelic" (Billboard), and "exceptional" (Bluegrass Unlimited).
 An acclaimed musician now living just over the mountain in Kentucky, Bradley fills every stage and studio with humor, grace, and integrity.

 The Pinnacle Mountain Boys

-Veteran banjo player Bill Rasnick is a steady and strong musician, with decades of performing experience in top regional bluegrass bands.
+Veteran banjo player Bill Rasnick is a sure and strong musician, with decades of performing experience in top regional bluegrass bands.
 Bill grew up in Bristol, Tennessee listening to the WCYB Farm and Fun Time radio program and hearing his Grandfather R. J. Horton play the fiddle.
 He is a longtime member of fiddle legend Mack Snodderly's Painless Band, and has played with the Early Morning Stringdusters and the Bluegrass Scholars.
 Bill's is a familiar face at area festivals, especially the Museum of Appalachia's annual Fall Homecoming.
 In recent years he has reunited with Pinnacle Mountain Boys, the influential group he first joined in the late 1960s.
 Bill is a consummate ensemble musician, and strives to tastefully complement the band sound.